boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 > If you run this code with ```npm run start``` you will see the image displayed.

 ## Decorator transforms
 While this is nice, I would rather use a numeric value (1 or 2) to select my image.
-I can do that in WebZ by using a custom transform.
+I can do that in Webz by using a custom transform.
 ```
 @BindAttribute("image", "src", (imgNum: number): string => {
 	    return `assets/img${imgNum}.jpg`;